|Lesson 2||Structured Query Language Prerequisites |

 Hence, this course also covers database theory and database design, so that you are equipped to create an effective database.

 The SQL code in this course reflects the modern SQL standards set by organizations such as the (ANSI) American National Standards Institute

-In fact I would like to recommend that throughout the course you not skip the discussion of some topic just because you think you are familiar with that topic already.
+I would like to recommend that throughout the course you do not skip the contents of a topic, just because you think you are familiar with that topic already.

 Relational model is much misunderstood

 Professionals in any discipline need to know the foundations of their field.
 So if you are a database professional, you need to know the relational model

 , because the relational model is the foundation (or a large part of the foundation, at any rate) of the database field in particular.
 Now, every course in database management does at least pay lip service to the idea of teaching the relational model, but most of that teaching seems to be done inadequately.

 Certainly the model is not well understood in the database community at large.
 Here are some possible reasons for this state of affairs:

 - The model is taught in a vacuum.
 That is, for beginners at least, it is hard to see the relevance of the material, or it is hard to understand the problems it is meant to solve, or both.